Icing out the competition: The PWHL Ottawa meets the Ottawa Senators at Sens Skills

 Daryl Watts: "Yeah, I think you grow up watching like the NHL All-Star Skills Competition, so to actually be able to go on the ice and just watch all the guys do the competitions and then actually participate will be really cool."

 Emily Clark: "Yeah, I just echo what they're saying.
-I think being a part of the Ottawa community, we've obviously felt the love and support, and we know a lot of the community will be at the Sens Skills.
-So for us to have another chance to be in front of them, a part of the community, and a chance to show off our skill to the guys, I think it will be a lot of fun."
+I think, as part of the Ottawa community, we've obviously felt the love and support, and we know many in the community will be at the Sens Skills.
+So for us to have another chance to be in front of them, a part of the community, and a chance to show off our skills to the guys, I think it will be a lot of fun."

 What is going to be the high point?